 It used to be that people with cataracts usually waited until they were well into their senior years to have their cataracts removed.
 However, cataract surgery is being recommended more and more for younger patients.
 Namely, this is due to increased safety of the procedure, more successful outcomes, and better public awareness of the surgery.
 But here are additional benefits too.

 Cataracts occur when the proteins in your eye’s lens change, clouding the lens and preventing light from passing through.
 Eventually, this leads to symptoms such as blurry vision, light sensitivity, glare, decreased night vision, and seeing halos around lights.
 Cataracts are diagnosed during a comprehensive eye exam.
 To detect or rule out the presence of cataracts, we recommend scheduling regular eye exams in one of our eye care offices, located in Ft.
-Worth, Southlake, River Oaks, and Benbrook, Texas.
+Worth, Southlake, Downtown, and Westover Hills, Texas.

 What is cataract surgery?

 In brief, cataract surgery involves removing your clouded lens and replacing it with a prescription intraocular lens (IOL) to give you clear vision.
 Your eye surgeon will use a laser to make a small corneal incision and take out the problematic lens.
 Cataract surgery is quick – taking only about 15 minutes, start to finish.
 This is drastically different from the first cataract removals, which used to require a two or three-day stay in the hospital.

 As one of the most commonly performed surgeries in the world, there is little reason to delay the removal of cataracts – and many benefits to having it done early.

 Early Cataract Surgery Can Get Rid of Your Eyeglasses Sooner